 The engineering consultants were already at work using the Abbotsford data when David and his colleagues reached out to the Pacific Climate Impacts Consortium (PCIC) at UVic.
 PCIC was contacted because of their experience analyzing climate data across BC and in the Victoria region specifically.
 PCIC adapted the hourly climate information that is currently used in assessing thermal comfort in buildings to produce new versions of the datasets that account for future climate change.
-These “future weather files” are meant to represent typical conditions for the 2050s and 2080s, under different climate scenarios.
-When the designers accessed this information, they realized that in 2050 for the scenarios chosen, the summers were actually projected to be considerably warmer in Victoria in the future than they are in Abbotsford in the present.
+These “future-shifted weather files” are meant to represent typical conditions for the 2050s and 2080s under the high emissions scenario (RCP 8.5).
+The high emissions scenario provides the most appropriate range of outputs for design, as the amount of climate change that would occur in the high emissions scenario by about mid-century is similar to what would occur under a mid-range scenario (RCP 4.5) later in the century.
+When the designers accessed this information, they realized that by 2050 the summers were actually projected to be considerably warmer in Victoria in the future than they are in Abbotsford in the present.
 This meant that the design as configured (in particular the mechanical equipment) for the historically hottest summers in Abbotsford might not be sufficient to ensure thermal comfort in Victoria in the future.

 Looking at the long-term climate projections from PCIC, Adams and his team also realized that by 2080 their design would no longer be able to meet the space cooling requirements to keep inhabitants within a healthy standard of thermal comfort (Figure 1).
-This prompted a debate as to whether to completely overhaul the design (which would require substantial cost increases for an alternative cooling system), or to not address this issue yet, since potential changes to building requirements six decades into the future are largely unknown.
+This prompted a debate as to whether to completely overhaul the design (which would require substantial cost increases for an alternative cooling system), or to defer action on the issue, since potential changes to building requirements six decades into the future are largely unknown.
 The overhaul would be much more expensive and require an entirely different type of mechanical equipment.
-The team concluded that adding the alternative cooling system would require major sacrifices to the core functionality of the building in order to fit it within the project budget, and was therefore not financially feasible.
+The team concluded that adding the alternative cooling system would require major sacrifices to the core functionality of the building in order to fit it within the project budget, and was therefore not financially feasible at present.